Russia says it hits Ukraine air defenses before eastern push

 Associated Press

-KYIV, Ukraine (AP) — Russia claimed that it destroyed several air defense systems in Ukraine over the weekend, in what appeared to be a renewed push to gain air superiority and take out weapons Kyiv has described as crucial ahead of a broad new offensive in the east.
+KYIV, Ukraine (AP) — Russia claimed Monday that it destroyed several Ukrainian air-defense systems in what appeared to be a renewed push to gain air superiority and take out weapons Kyiv has described as crucial ahead of an expected broad new offensive in the east.

-In one strike announced Monday, Moscow said that it hit four S-300 launchers provided by a European country it didn’t name.
+In one strike, Moscow said it hit four S-300 launchers near the central city of Dnipro that had been provided by a European country it did not name.
 Slovakia gave Ukraine just such a system last week but denied it had been destroyed.
 Russia previously reported two strikes on similar systems in other places.

 Moscow’s initial invasion stalled on several fronts as it met with stiff resistance from Ukrainian forces, who prevented the Russians from taking the capital and other cities.
 The failure to win full control of Ukraine’s skies has hampered Moscow’s ability to provide air cover for troops on the ground, limiting their advances and likely exposing them to greater losses.

-Russia has appointed a seasoned general to lead the effort, according to U.S. officials, though they do not see one man making a difference.

-Ukrainian President Volodymyr Zelenskyy is meanwhile pleading for more Western aid, saying his forces need heavier firepower to resist the coming onslaught and push Russian forces back.
-Echoing his remarks in an AP interview, Zelenskyy said Sunday that the coming week could be crucial, with Western support to his country — or the lack thereof — proving decisive.
+Meanwhile, Ukrainian President Volodymyr Zelenskyy pleaded for more Western aid, saying his forces need heavier firepower to resist the coming onslaught and push Russian forces back.
+Echoing his remarks in an AP interview, Zelenskyy said Sunday that the coming week could be crucial and that Western support — or the lack thereof — may prove decisive.

 “To be honest, whether we will be able to (survive) depends on this,” Zelenskyy said in a “60 Minutes” interview.
 “Unfortunately, I don’t have the confidence that we will be receiving everything we need.”
 In a video address to South Korean lawmakers on Monday, he specifically requested equipment that can shoot down Russian missiles.